chelseawangsf/json-api/_format/1.1/index.md

 ## <a href="#content-negotiation" id="content-negotiation" class="headerlink"></a> Content Negotiation

+### <a href="#content-negotiation-all" id="content-negotiation-all" class="headerlink"></a> Universal Responsibilities

+The JSON API media type is [`application/vnd.api+json`](http://www.iana.org/assignments/media-types/application/vnd.api+json).
+Clients and servers **MUST** send all JSON API data using this media type in the `Content-Type` header.

+Further, the JSON API media type **MUST** always be specified with either no media type parameters or with only the `profile` parameter.
+This applies to both the `Content-Type` and `Accept` headers.

+> Note: A media type parameter is an extra piece of information that can accompany a media type.
+For example, in the header `Content-Type: text/html; charset="utf-8"`, the media type is `text/html` and `charset` is a parameter.

+The `profile` parameter is used to support [profiles].

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

-Clients **MUST** send all JSON API data in request documents with the header `Content-Type: application/vnd.api+json` without any media type parameters.

 Clients that include the JSON API media type in their `Accept` header **MUST** specify the media type there at least once without any media type parameters.

-Clients **MUST** ignore any parameters for the `application/vnd.api+json` media type received in the `Content-Type` header of response documents.
+When processing a JSON API response document, clients **MUST** ignore any parameters other than `profile` in the server's `Content-Type` header.

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities

-Servers **MUST** send all JSON API data in response documents with the header `Content-Type: application/vnd.api+json` without any media type parameters.

-Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters.
+Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/vnd.api+json` with any media type parameters other than `profile`.

 Servers **MUST** respond with a `406 Not Acceptable` status code if a request's `Accept` header contains the JSON API media type and all instances of that media type are modified with media type parameters.

-> Note: The content negotiation requirements exist to allow future versions of this specification to use media type parameters for extension negotiation and versioning.
+> Note: These content negotiation requirements exist to allow future versions of this specification to add other media type parameters for extension negotiation and versioning.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure